PavloVlastos/simple-vehicle-sim/README.md

-# mav-sim
+# simple-vehicle-sim
-This repo holds a small example cmake project that simulates a simple miniature air vehicle (MAV).
-It uses a simple model, controller, and python script to graph the simulation in real-time.
+This repo holds a small example cmake project for a simple vehicle simulation (SVS).
+It uses a simple model, controller, and python script to graph the simulation in "real-time".
 This project is meant as an example project to run tools like IKOS wit (https://github.com/NASA-SW-VnV/ikos).

 ## Steps
 Run the following commands to build mav-sim